cauliyang/academic/content/en/post/cofiguration-of-my-mac/index.md

 - [One Switch][] One Switch can help you finish some progress like keep awake and hide icons on one button
 - [iShot][] A great tool to take screenshots
 - [Google Drive][] Google Drive is a cloud storage service that allows you to store and share files with anyone
-- [Ferdi][] Ferdi can integerate other tools like Gmail, Slack, or others to allow you manage information in one place
+- [Ferdi][] Ferdi can integrate other tools like Gmail, Slack, or others to allow you manage information in one place
 - [Dash][] Dash is a good friend for developers
-- [CleanShot X][] I usually use it to creat gif althought it can take screenshots as well
+- [CleanShot X][] I usually use it to create gif, although it can take screenshots as well
 - [Bartender][] Bartender is a great application to manage icons of all your working tools
 - [AltTab][] AltTab is a good tool to manage windows for different applications
-- [AlDente][] AlDente is able to keep your battery healthy by controling the power consumption
+- [AlDente][] AlDente is able to keep your battery healthy by controlling the power consumption
-- [Zotero][] My favourite tools to manage research papers
+- [Zotero][] My favorite tools to manage research papers

 <!-- link -->